michmich112/version-bumper/README.md

     // use for custom scheme definitions
     schemeDefinition?: string,

+    // Add the [SKIP] prefix to skip build skip?: boolean,

     // path file containing the current version
     // may include line if other possible matches